WeblateOrg/weblate/docs/admin/config.rst

 ANONYMOUS_USER_NAME
 -------------------

-User name of user for defining privileges of not logged in user.
+Username of any user not logged in.

 .. seealso::